 –—

 “It’s OK for you to use ‘foul language.’
 It discredits me.
 Furthermore, I could genuflect before you and it wouldn’t make any difference.”
-I’ve never actually said that to anyone, but it comes to mind for the previous two entries.
+I’ve never actually said that to anyone, but it comes to mind for the previous entry.

 —